benthevining/Limes/README.md

 * Limes::limes_midi
 * Limes::limes_data_structures
 * Limes::limes_locale
+- Limes::BinaryBuilder

 All of these are static library targets.
-Additionally, there is a `Limes::Limes` interface library target that links to all of the above targets.
+Additionally, there is a `Limes::Limes` interface library target that links to all of the library targets (but not the BinaryBuilder).

 ### Install components